inds-inc/inds-inc.github.io/sendexplorer.md

   - Ability to load non-SEND data as a primary or secondary source via spreadsheet

-<span style="color:lightgreen;font-weight:bold">SEND Explorer</span> provides single-study functionality including the
+<span style="color:limegreen;font-weight:bold">SEND Explorer</span>
-ability to review and query SEND data; generate scientifically-relevant visualizations to identify trends and patterns within a study; and review all data for a single subject to compare vs other subjects in its group or vs control subjects to identify patterns across endpoints of interest, at a given timepoint and over time.
+provides single-study functionality including the ability to review and query SEND data; generate scientifically-relevant visualizations to identify trends and patterns within a study; and review all data for a single subject to compare vs other subjects in its group or vs control subjects to identify patterns across endpoints of interest, at a given timepoint and over time.

-<span style="color:blue;font-weight:bold">SEND Explorer Plus</span> additionally includes a SEND-optimized database
+<span style="color:blue;font-weight:bold">SEND Explorer Plus</span>
-to extend SEND Explorer functionality to the multi-study environment and provides powerful yet intuitive cross-study querying capabilities and multi-study visualizations.
+additionally includes a SEND-optimized database to extend SEND Explorer functionality to the multi-study environment and provides powerful yet intuitive cross-study querying capabilities and multi-study visualizations.
 The database version also allows users to